matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/aa.md

 Transactions that violate the rules above will not be accepted by the API, though these requirements can not be enforced on the circuit/VM level and do not apply to L1->L2 transactions.

-To let you try out the feature faster, we decided to release the account abstraction in public before fully implementing the limitations' checks for the veriifcation step of the account.
+To let you try out the feature faster, we decided to release account abstraction publicly before fully implementing the limitations' checks for the verification step of the account.
 Currently, your transactions may pass through the API despite violating the requests above, but soon this will be changed.

 ### Nonce holder contract